sharmis-tp/Simple-ton-defi/README.md

-## Ton-defi: Streamline Your DeFi Experience on TON
+## Simple-ton-defi: Streamline Your DeFi Experience on TON

 Tagline: "Simpletondefi: A drag and drop Defi aggregator that allows you to chain together complex transactions and execute them at the same time , build strategies and execute them across TON's Defi ecosystem"